Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_azureml/getting_started_with_snowpark_for_machine_learning_on_azureml.md

 - Using MLFlow with AzureML

 ### Additional Considerations
-- There are some great blogs on Medium regarding Snowpark, SageMaker and using Snowflake with AWS.
+- There are some great blogs on Medium regarding Snowpark, AzureML and using Snowflake with Azure.

 - [Snowpark for python with AzureML](https://medium.com/@michaelgorkow/mlops-with-snowflake-and-mlflow-on-azure-machine-learning-a21a9def693)